How can we help?

 Due to privacy laws, Statistics Canada publishes Census data only at the Dissemination Area level or higher.
 At Manifold, we build predictive models to interpolate the data down to the 6-digit postal code level.
 We take considerations of geographic, dwelling structure and neighborhood characteristics of the postal codes into our estimates.

 Marketers use modeled data to differentiate 6-digit postal codes, identify best prospects and estimate market potentials, etc.

-We provide better and predictive data products developed by renowned mathematicians with thousands of models.
+We provide better and more predictive data products developed by renowned mathematicians with thousands of models.
 Our objective has been always to make predictive data that differentiate consumer behaviour.

 We have a software development team in house to address clients’ specific requests.

 At Manifold, we apply and develop innovative and efficient data mining techniques to create data products.
 We employ both the traditional statistical methods and the newest data mining technologies to custom solutions for our clients.
-We have active joint research projects with university professors (Sherbrook, York) on big data analytics.
+We have active joint research projects with university professors (Sherbrooke, York) on big data analytics.
 These projects have been supported and endorsed by the Natural Science and Engineering Research Council of Canada (NSERC).

 Descriptive Modeling: For hundreds of clients we have provided analytical services on